Cocktail Bar and Hotel SuiteView text

-The Hotel Puerto America was a unique project combining the work of noted architects and designers, each of its twelve floors created by a different designer.
-Jean Nouvel designed the building and one of its floors, while other contributors included Zaha Hadid, John Pawson, Arata Isozaki, Ron Arad, David Chipperfield, Plasma Studio and Norman Foster.
+The Hotel Puerto América was a unique project combining the work of noted architects and designers: each of its twelve floors was created by a different designer.
+Jean Nouvel designed the building and one of its floors, whilst other contributors included: Zaha Hadid, John Pawson, Arata Isozaki, Ron Arad, David Chipperfield, Plasma Studio, and Norman Foster.